More than Human Centred Design

 PWiP submissions should be as close to their publication-ready versions as possible, since authors will have limited time to make changes to their papers following acceptance.
 Papers that require major changes may not be accepted.

-Submissions must not be anonymised, and should be submitted via the Precision Conference submission system (PCS) by February 28th (17:00 PST), 2020.
+Submissions must not be anonymised, and should be submitted via the Precision Conference submission system (PCS)

 The PWiP tracks intend to innovate on the usual poster session format.
 Authors of accepted PWiP submissions will be required to present a poster with the option to additionally present a designed artifact relating to the work.
 Details regarding presentations of work will be provided with acceptance notifications.